Brian Merriman: Language and metre

+Classical studies

+At least two lines from Merriman's poem have been identified as very close translations of the erotic poetry of Ovid into Munster Irish.
+Although it was once widely assumed that Gaelic Ireland completely missed Renaissance humanism and the revival of interest in the Classics, this is not surprising.
+Pioneering antiquarian and Celticist Charles O'Conor of Bellanagare (1710 - 1791), a descendant of the Gaelic nobility of Ireland, received his early education at a hedge school taught by the surviving Franciscans of Creevelea Abbey and later recalled in his memoirs that he was taught the Latin language using the grammar of Corderius, and the writings of Ovid, Suetonius, and Erasmus.

+Furthermore, Aoibheal's ultimate ruling at the climax of Merriman's poem, that all single men either marry or face flogging by the local women, represents a revival of the traditional form of social pressure used against unmarried men in the ancient Greek Polis of Sparta.
+As the teaching of the Greek language, using similarly ancient texts as those used to teach Latin, was just as common in Irish hedge schools at the time, Merriman as a hedge schoolmaster was almost certainly aware of the tradition regarding Spartan men who spurned marriage well before composing his poem.

 The Poetic Courts

 According to Daniel Corkery, in 18th century Munster, a custom similar to the Welsh Eisteddfod existed.
 In what was also both mimicry and satire of the ceremonial of the English-dominated legal and court system, the Chief-Bard of a district would preside over sessions of a Cúirt, or Poetic Court.
 Like the trial in Merriman's poem, a Munster Cúirt would begin with "bailiffs" delivering often humorously worded "warrants" which summoned local Irish-language poets to a Bardic competition presided over by the Chief-Bard as "judge".
 In many cases, two Irish-language poets at the Cúirt would engage in Flyting; a mixture of debate poetry and the improvised trading of insults in verse, much like that between the two lawyers in Merriman's poem.
 Also according to Corkery, much of the serious, improvised, and comic poetry in the Irish-language composed for sessions of the Munster Poetic Courts was written down by the Court "Recorders" and still survives.